 It’s the largest island in England less than 50 miles from Manchester, any ideas?
 Well the answer is Walney Island, or Isle of Walney.
 Eleven miles long and one mile wide.
 Its just over the Jubilee Bridge from Barrow in Furness.
 I wanted to get up close and personal with another lighthouse.
 I’m not in the same league as those who want to study lighthouses and signal lights, I’m more in the “get a life” league, but I do like to view and being around lighthouses.
-I was staying at ARNSIDE INDEPENDENT HOSTEL from the map of hostels in Cumbria on this website.
-I took the Arnside to Barrow in Furness, direct route by train, 40 minutes of fascinating and spectacular scenery.
+I was staying in Yealand Old School from the map of hostels in Cumbria on this website.
+I took the train from Carnforth to Barrow in Furness and enjoyed fascinating and spectacular scenery.
 Then it was just one miles walk from Barrow in Furness station over the bridge and hello Walney.

 I’ve decided to head for the south side of the island.
 The first sign for Walney indicates there is at least a six mile walk ahead.
 Another day of clear blue skies, accompanied by exceptionally warm weather, I’m off.
 Basically it’s a road walk.
 No shops, no buses, more cyclists than cars.
 So the penny quickly drops, whatever distance I cover to get to the wonders of Walney, I need to walk it back as well.
 Having covered a couple of hours of tarmac, flat lands,horses, donkeys and seagulls I think sunstroke has set in.
 It’s a shimmering mirage?
 No it’s Walney Caravan site, open for business but not doing much pre Easter trade.
 However the friendly staff are ready to serve up a sandwich, tea and water.
 Which is bloody lucky as I didn’t pack any of the above.